-Welcome to part 3 of my previous posts on developing your own personal growth plan.
+Welcome to part 3 of my previous posts on developing a personal growth plan.
 We have moved from assessment to alignment.

 If assessment asks the question, “Where am I?” alignment asks, “Where am I going?”

 Alignment is about vision, a preferred future in the areas you assessed and relies on your deeply held values, beliefs, and convictions.
 Another way to think of alignment is as a compass, it points you in the true direction you want to move toward.

 As a Christian you draw from Scripture as a revelation of God’s design and the Holy Spirit who is working in you to transform you into the image of Christ.
 So more than just wishful thinking, alignment brings God’s purpose for your life into focus and asks, “By God’s grace where will I grow this year and what will it look like?”

 This is where you ask God for wisdom and clarity on what he is doing in your life and how you are to cooperate with him at this time .